Wisdom is attained by inner work in solitude and by the same work on yourself in your interactions with other people.

 Do not boast.

-Do not seek the highest office, and do accept it even if it is being offered to you.
+Do not seek the highest office, and do not accept it even if it is being offered to you.

 In affairs of no consequence, i.e. ones that cannot make you betray your duty, conform to the habits and wishes of those with whom you live.